RobyFerro/Resume-Parser-CLI/readme.md

 ## Install with global options
-I suggest to install this package with a --global options.
-In this way you'll can use this tools simple typing
+I suggest to install this package with a --global option.
+In this way you'll can use this tool typing
 ```
 rparse -f <file> <option>
 ```